- CLASS: Reptilia (reptiles)

 - GENUS: Sphenodon

-Living fossils: Not too many creatures can claim to be “one of a kind,” but that’s a boast the tuatara can make.
-In fact, the tuatara is among the most unique wildlife in the world.
+A unique reptile: Not too many creatures can claim to be “one of a kind,” but that’s a boast the tuatara can make.
+In fact, the tuatara is among the most unusual wildlife in the world.
 Although it looks like a lizard, it really is quite different.
-Found in New Zealand only, the tuatara’s closest relatives are an extinct group of reptiles around at the time of the dinosaurs.
+Found in New Zealand only, the tuatara’s closest relatives are an extinct group of reptiles from around the time of the dinosaurs.

 Both male and female tuataras have a crest of spiky scales, called spines, down the center of their back and tail.
 Males are larger than the females.
 The name “tuatara” is a Maori word meaning “peaks on back” or “spiny back.”
 Tuataras have no external ears as lizards do; they enjoy cooler weather, while lizards like it warm; and, unlike lizards, tuataras are nocturnal.